arefinx/portfolio/src/data/about.md

 # Intro

 I am a student and a tech enthusiast residing in Pallet Town :D (pun intended).
+Here are some fun information about me below.

 # I like